edic-nus/EG2310/docs/Mission Readme.md

 An updated scoring sheet with this "white flag" scenario will be uploaded on github.

 6. NEW - Line following for maze solving not accepted

 100% Line-following fully closed Rviz map will not be accepted for competitive scoring.
 This decision is made as these map are considered human-solved and not autonomously developed.
 This apply to any other human-solved solution for "Mapping completion time" competitive scoring.
 It is acceptable for the robot to update the map while following a "marker" to the survivor zone or during the mission.
 The system must then autonomously seek for the unmapped area and complete the map.

+7. NEW - Line following for maze solving not accepted

+100% Line-following fully closed Rviz map will not be accepted for competitive scoring.
+This decision is made as these map are considered human-solved and not autonomously developed.
+This apply to any other human-solved solution for "Mapping completion time" competitive scoring.
+It is acceptable for the robot to update the map while following a "marker" to the survivor zone or during the mission.
+The system must then autonomously seek for the unmapped area and complete the map.